Technigo/project-business-site/README.md

 # Business Site

 Assignment 3 Technigo bootcamp.
 Build a one-page business site.
+Practice image backgrounds, HTML forms and how to modify the DOM with JavaScript.

 ## The problem